tstatler/doctools/guides/acs/troubleshooting/README.md

     Development and Production version of these items.
 You can switch between the two by clicking the drop-down box in the top-right corner that displays either **Development** or **Production**.

-If you do *not* have ACS keys, you need to create a new application.
+If you do *not* have ACS keys, try to enable Cloud services again at a later time.

-If you do have ACS keys, you can either create a new application or manually enter the information in to the `tiapp.xml` file.
+If you do have ACS keys, manually enter the ACS key information in the `tiapp.xml` file.
 To manually enter this information:

   1. Double-click your `tiapp.xml` file to open it in the **Editor**.
   2. Click the **tiapp.xml** tab in the lower-left corner of the **Editor**.